 Microsoft Office 365 "Cloud" Internet version (Windows or Mac)

-Students must have regular access to reliable, high-speed, internet access.
+Internet: Students must have regular access to reliable, high-speed, internet access.
 (DSL, U-Verse, Cable Modem, Fiber link, etc.)

 Satellite-based or Cell phone "Hot Spot" based connections are typically unsuitable.
 (Contact Technology Services for more information if this is your only option.)

-*** NOTE *** "Mobile" computing devices; SmartPhones, iPads, Tablets etc are NOT fully supported with all features of CMU courses and required electronic resources.
+*** NOTE *** "Mobile" computing devices; SmartPhones, iPads, Tablets etc are NOT fully supported with all features of required electronic resources.
 There may be some features or assignments that CANNOT be done with a mobile device, and will require a "full" Desktop/Laptop computing system.
 If your mobile device is your primary computing device, make sure you have readily available access to a full computer system if needed.